matthewcrews/MyNotes/BlockingStarvingAlgorithm.md

 ## The Starved/Blocked Algorithm

 The way the Blocked/Starved Algorithm works is by sending a Disruption message through the network so that nodes can determine whether they are in a Blocked or Starved state and which node in the network is causing the problem.
-It is easy to determine whether a individual node is below capacity without regard to the rest of the network.
+It is easy to determine whether an individual node is below capacity without regard to the rest of the network.
 You simply check whether the flow through the node is at the maximum possible rate.
 What is more difficult to determine is which node in the network is causing the issue.

 Only Valves and Conveyors can be in a Blocked or Starved state.
-Converters, Splits, and Merges are transparent for the purposes of being Blocked or Starved.
-A Disruption signal will pass through them.
-What is important to consider in the case of Merges and Splits though is that they can be configured to only be receiving or sending to a single input or output.
-Therefore, the configuration of the Merge or Split must be taken into consideration when determining which nodes to pass a Disruption signal through.
+Converters are transparent to signals so signals pass through.
+Splits and Merges have different rules about passing messages through based on how they are currently configured.

 Tanks cannot be Blocked or Starved but they can emit a Disruption signal and in some cases allow a Disruption signal to pass through them.

 ### Disruption Signal

 A Disruption signal is emitted by a node when it is restricting the flow through the network.
 The signal will include the source node so that reporting metrics can indicate which node is causing the issue.
 It is entirely possible for a node to be disrupted due to a node that is several locations away in the network.
-It is this insight that we are after.
-We want to be able to answer the questions 1) which nodes are disrupted 2) is the node(s) starved and blocked and 3) which nodes are causing the issue.
+We want to be able to answer these questions.

+1. Which nodes are starved or blocked?
+2. Which nodes are causing the issue?

 ### Signal Sources